 The Parker Cleaveland House, built in 1806, became the Bowdoin College President's House in the fall of 1992.

-The house was built in 1806 by Samuel Melcher III, Brunswick’s leading housewright, for Parker Cleaveland, a young scientist and mathematician who came from Harvard to teach at Bowdoin.
+The house was built by Samuel Melcher III, Brunswick’s leading housewright, for Parker Cleaveland, a young scientist and mathematician who came from Harvard to teach at Bowdoin.
 Melcher had studied the high-style Federal period houses of prosperous Massachusetts seacoast towns and adopted their architecture for his local clientele.
-The Cleaveland House is one of the best preserved examples of its period in Brunswick and was designated a National Historic Landmark in May 2000.
+Cleaveland House is one of the best preserved examples of its period in Brunswick, and it was designated a National Historic Landmark in May 2000.

-In 1860, two years after Cleaveland’s death, the house was bought from the College by Cleaveland’s daughter Martha Cleaveland Chandler, wife of Boston lawyer Peleg Chandler of the Class of 1834.
+In 1860, two years after Cleaveland’s death, the house was bought from the College by Cleaveland’s son-in-law Peleg Chandler, a Boston lawyer, member of the Class of 1834, and husband to Martha Cleaveland Chandler.
 The house remained in the Chandler family until 1951, when it was bought by Robert Miller, Bowdoin’s swimming coach and a part-time auctioneer, who converted it into apartments.

 The exceptional state of preservation of the house and its gardens owes much to its next owners, Professor and Mrs. William Shipman, who purchased the house in 1960.
-A pioneer in the study of Maine’s architectural heritage, Professor Shipman gives a detailed account of the house in his book The Early Architecture of Bowdoin College and Brunswick, Maine (2nd ed., 1985).
+A pioneer in the study of Maine’s architectural heritage, Professor Shipman gives a detailed account of the house in his book The Early Architecture of Bowdoin College and Brunswick, Maine.

 Brunswick is 25 miles from Portland and 120 miles from Boston.
-To reach Brunswick from the south, take the Maine Turnpike to I-95 (Exit 52); then follow I-95 to the Bath-Brunswick exit (Exit 28, Route 1).
-From the north via the Maine Turnpike, take Exit 103, then I-95 to Brunswick Exit 28 (Route 1, North).
+To reach Brunswick from the south, take the Maine Turnpike to I-295 (Exit 52); then follow I-295 to the Bath-Brunswick exit (Exit 28, Route 1).
+From the north via the Maine Turnpike, take Exit 103, then I-295 to Brunswick Exit 28 (Route 1, North).